Festival Files: Where Can I Buy The Morning After Pill

 Morning After on Wheels

 Introducing The Medicine Man.
 He (James Powell) is a one stop shop: a mobile pharmacy who pops up at festivals all over the UK selling everything from sun-cream to ellaOne.
-He’s well on his way to becoming a headline act, with his festival-ready pharmacy featured in NME and Cosmopolitan.

 We chatted with James at the Barclaycard British Summertime Festival in Hyde Park: